 - for everyone to have access to the transformative power of art

-Education Programs at MOCA, including The Rebecca Smith Summer Institute endowed by Lois Rosen, Contemporary Art Start and Sunday Studio, the MOCA Teen Program, Exhibition Highlight Tours, and all public programs are generously supported by The Hearst Foundations, the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, MOCA Projects Council, City of Los Angeles Department of Cultural Affairs, California Arts Council, The Capital Group Companies Charitable Foundation, The Rosalinde and Arthur Gilbert Foundation, Dwight Stuart Youth Fund, Edison International, Nordstrom, The Kenneth T. and Eileen L. Norris Foundation, Ruth and Joseph C. Reed Foundation for the Arts, May and Samuel Rudin Family Foundation, Inc., Satterberg Foundation, Michael Asher Foundation, Macy’s, The Winnick Family Foundation, Liz Goldwyn, U.S. Bank Foundation, Mary and David Martin MADWORKSHOP, and The William Gillespie Foundation.
+Education Programs at MOCA, including Contemporary Art Start, The Rebecca Smith Summer Institute endowed by Lois Rosen, and The Len Hill Classroom Coaching Program; Sunday Studio; MOCA Teen Program; Talking Tours; and all public programs are generously supported by Terri and Michael Smooke, The Leonard Hill Charitable Trust, the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, MOCA Projects Council, City of Los Angeles Department of Cultural Affairs, California Arts Council, The Capital Group Companies Charitable Foundation, The Rosalinde and Arthur Gilbert Foundation, Dwight Stuart Youth Fund, Satterberg Foundation, May and Samuel Rudin Family Foundation, Inc., Blum & Poe, Edison International, Nordstrom, The Kenneth T. and Eileen L. Norris Foundation, Ruth and Joseph C. Reed Foundation for the Arts, Michael Asher Foundation, Frederick R. Weisman Art Foundation, Macy’s, The Winnick Family Foundation, and Liz Goldwyn.